-Apprentice wages are increasing year on year from the national minimum wage requirement which in 2017 was £3.80 and now £4.30 per hour, increasing to £4.81 in April 2022.
+Apprentice wages are increasing year on year from the national minimum wage requirement which in 2017 was £3.80 and now £5.28 per hour as of April 2023.
 Although this is the national minimum wage for apprentices set by the government most organisations are paying much high.
 The average apprentice wage across the UK is around £15,000 - £30,000 depending on the apprenticeship level and industry you are studying.

 Apprenticeships historically have been ear marked as low paying jobs and believed to be jobs for employers to get cheap labour.
 However those rumours may or may not have been true, what is a fact is that apprenticeships are your best way to get a foot on the career ladder and gain on the job training whilst earning a wage.